John Bingham, 7th Earl of Lucan: Marriage and lifestyle

 News of their engagement appeared in The Times and The Daily Telegraph newspapers on 14 October 1963, and the two were married at Holy Trinity Church, Brompton, on 20 November.
-After a ceremony attended by Princess Alice, Countess of Athlone (one of whose ladies-in-waiting had been a relative of Lady Lucan), but few other prominent members of high society, the couple honeymooned in Europe, travelling first class on the Orient Express.
+The ceremony was attended by Princess Alice, Countess of Athlone (one of whose ladies-in-waiting.
+The couple honeymooned in Europe, travelling first class on the Orient Express.
 Lucan's already embattled finances were given a welcome boost by his father, who provided him with a marriage settlement designed to finance a larger family home and any future additions to the Lucan family.
 Lucan repaid some of his creditors and purchased 46 Lower Belgrave Street in Belgravia, redecorating it to suit Veronica's tastes.

 Two months after the wedding, on 21 January 1964, Lucan's father died of a stroke.
 In addition to a reputed £250,000 inheritance, (Note: "The former Lord Lucan was reputed to have inherited one-quarter of a million pounds along with his title and clearly, for all to see, had the money to indulge an expensive range of sporting passions.")
 Lucan acquired his father's titles: Earl of Lucan; Baron Lucan of Castlebar; Baron Bingham of Melcombe Bingham and Baronet Bingham of Castlebar.
 His wife became the Countess of Lucan.